Student Professional Development

-Margo Weaker, Director, External Relations and Student Services, acts as the point person between the real estate academic programs at Baruch College and private and government sectors in real estate, with the dual goal of promoting student internships and jobs and maximizing industry and public support for Baruch’s real estate programs.
+Margo Weaker, Director, External Relations and Student Services, acts as the point person between the academic programs, the real estate industry, and the Department’s Advisory Board with the dual role of promoting student internships & jobs and maximizing industry & public support for the Department’s programs.

 Ms. Weaker's outreach to various real estate companies has resulted in numerous internship and job opportunities that were posted on the graduate and undergraduate sites; as well as several students being placed at these companies.
 The following are some of the companies with whom Margo has established on-going working relationships and who have posted internships and/or job opportunities for Baruch College students: Blackrock, Brixmor (formerly Centro Properties Group), Brookfield Office Properties, CBRE, Cushman & Wakefield, Kimco Realty, Newmark Grubb Knight Frank, Savills Studley, Time Equities, and Vornado Realty Trust.